 Color has a profound effect on our psychology.
 Rayleigh scattering, an optical phenomenon that causes the sea and sky to appear blue, forges a psychological association between the color blue and the perceived qualities of blue in nature.
 For example, the ancient duality of the sea and the sky generates a visual relationship between blue and impressions of consistency and trust.
 Blue’s associations with water tie it to cleanliness and refreshment but also tears.
 Consequently, a person experiencing sadness is said to be feeling blue.

 The cool light of winter and the blue tint of ice draws connections between blue and the cold.
 Clear blue skies have become synonymous with happiness, relaxation and tranquility.
 The blue tint of daylight helps regulate our circadian rhythms.
 Blue also lowers stress levels, stimulating calm.
 This has practical applications; hospitals are often painted in shades of blue to help ease patient anxiety.
 Additionally, many medications are dispensed in blue pill form.

-Blue is believed to symbolize the male gender in the Western cultures – though this hasn’t always been the case.
+Blue is believed to symbolize the male gender in the Western cultures – though this hasn’t always.
 In China, blue manifests itself as a color of healing, relaxation and immortality.
 In countries like Turkey, Greece and Albania, blue is said to repel evil.
 Hindu tradition associates blue with Krishna, a deity that embodies love, virtue and divinity.
 Furthermore, in German, Swedish and Norwegian languages, a naive person is said to look upon the world with a blue eye.